isomerpages/moe-plmgss/_instructional-programmes/IP Overview/Assessment.md

 </tbody>
 </table>

-- Please note that assessment for some subjects will be conducted as **class tests or coursework.** For subjects such as Design & Technology (D&T) and Food & Consumer Education (FCE), there will not be any EOY Examinations for these two subjects.
+- Please note that assessment for some subjects will be conducted as **class tests or coursework.** For subjects such as Design &amp; Technology (D&amp;T) and Food &amp; Consumer Education (FCE), there will not be any EOY Examinations for these two subjects.
 Hence, their assessment weighting will be:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}